-Pisa, which offers so much more than just the Leaning Tower, provides the option of visiting both Florence and the Chianti wine area in a 5-hour tour with two departure times.
-We especially like the idea of an introductory walking tour of Florence and then the abundant tasting in Chianti: wine, olive oil, balsamic vinegar and sliced cured meats including typical salami.
+Pisa, which offers so much more than just the Leaning Tower, provides the option of visiting the Chianti wine area in a 5 hour tour.
+We especially like the idea of spending time outdoors in the vineyards, weather permitting, before tasting wines, olive oil and cold cuts and cheese.

 Cruising into Livorno

 If you are docking in Livorno, either because you are on a cruise or because you like the idea of basing yourself in this coastal area, you will find lots of options for exploring Tuscany (and beyond).
 We choose to start with a day in San Gimignano and Volterra touring the medieval towns and tasting the local wines.